sagefy/sagefy/gh-pages/f_planning/user_accounts.md

     - Requirements; error
 - You agree to TOS
 - Create account button
-- Login link
+- Log In link
 - Success: Check inbox, spam, support link; validate email address
-    - Then login, Thanks for making account!
+    - Then log in, Thanks for making account!

 ### New Password
 - Wizard steps